Orders ship the same or the next business day. Orders ship the same or the next business day.

 As estrogen and other hormone levels decline, vaginal tissues may become thinner and dry, causing discomfort, pain, burning, or soreness.

-The North American Menopause Society, the American Society for Reproductive Medicine, and The Endocrine Society agree that most healthy, recently menopausal women can use hormone replacement therapy (HRT) and other prescription medications for relief of menopausal symptoms.
+The North American Menopause Society, the American Society for Reproductive Medicine, and The Endocrine Society agree that most healthy, recently menopausal women can use hormone replacement therapy (HRT) and other prescription medications to relieve menopausal symptoms.
 Hormone replacement therapy is the gold standard for the treatment of menopause symptoms.
-However, each woman’s health is unique and prescription medications may not be appropriate or preferred for all women.
+However, each woman’s health is unique, and prescription medications may not be appropriate or preferred for all women.

-Although black cohosh, a flowering perennial plant native to North America, can grow to 10 feet tall, only the roots and rhizomes (underground stems) of the plant are used in supplements.
+Although black cohosh, a flowering perennial plant native to North America, can grow to 10 feet tall, only the plant’s roots and rhizomes (underground stems) are used in supplements.
 Researchers aren’t sure which compounds in black cohosh are beneficial but suspect synergistic activity of phytoestrogens and triterpenes compounds in this herb.
-Triterpene glycosides found in black cohosh extract acts synergistically with phytoestrogens to suppress excessive secretion of luteinizing hormone (LH).
+Triterpene glycosides found in black cohosh extract act synergistically with phytoestrogens to suppress the excessive secretion of luteinizing hormone (LH).

 Magnesium

-Migraine sufferers are predominately female with women 70 perfect of migraine sufferers.
+Migraine sufferers are predominately female, with women 70 percent of migraine sufferers.
 Some evidence suggests hormonal migraines are caused by changing estrogen levels.
-Daily magnesium supplementation has been shown to be effective in preventing menstrually related migraine, especially in women who suffer premenstrual migraines.
+According to the American Migraine Association, daily magnesium supplementation has been shown to be effective in preventing menstrual-related migraines, especially in women who suffer premenstrual migraines.

 Bonus Content